jadecobra/python_tdd_exercises/source/how_to/make_person.rst

   .. code-block:: python

-    NameError: name 'factory' is not defined
+    NameError: name 'person' is not defined

-  because I have not told Python_ what ``factory`` means
+  because I have not told Python_ what ``person`` means

 * I point it to :ref:`None<what is None?>` to define it